 Now, I have to confess, I have not lived here my whole life.
 I’m a Nevada Day convert, but this weekend quickly stormed the podium in my heart for my favorite weekend of the year.
 Nevada Day isn’t the type of event that requires a “survival guide” per se, but it certainly warrants a plan and a cozy place to rest your eyes between events.
 From late Friday night through Saturday evening, Carson City will be alive and at its Fall best.
 Below is how I, as a local, would approach the weekend if I were traveling to participate.
 Use this as your Nevada Day Weekend getaway cheat sheet, with an optional third-day add-on for exploring the area.
 Nudge, nudge.

-Here’s your trick for remembering the order of events on Nevada Day: FUEL.
+Here’s your trick for remembering the order of events on the Saturday of Nevada Day: FUEL.
 FLIGHT.
 FLOATS.